swiftlang/swift/docs/StandardLibraryProgrammersManual.md

     The underscored component need not be the last.
 For example, `Swift.Dictionary._worble()` is a good name for an internal helper method, but so is `Swift._NativeDictionary.worble()` -- the `_NativeDictionary` type already has the underscore.

-    Initializers don't have a dedicated name we can put the underscore on; instead, we add the underscore on the first argument label: `init(_value: Int)`.
+    Initializers don't have a dedicated name on which we can put the underscore; instead, we add the underscore on the first argument label, adding one if necessary: e.g., `init(_ value: Int)` may become `init(_value: Int)`.
 If the initializer doesn't have any parameters, then we add a dummy parameter of type Void with an underscored label: for example, `UnsafeBufferPointer.init(_empty: ())`.

     This rule ensures we don't accidentally clutter the public namespace with `@usableFromInline` things (which could prevent us from choosing the best names for new public API), and it also makes it easy to see at a glance if a piece of stdlib code uses any non-public entities.

+- We prefer to explicitly spell out all access modifiers in the stdlib codebase.
+(I.e., we type `internal` even if it's the implicit default.)
+Additionally, we put the access level on each individual entry point rather than inheriting them from the extension they are in:

+    ```swift
+    public extension String {
+      // 😢👎
+      func blanch() { ... }
+      func roast() { ... }
+    }

+    extension String {
+      // 😊👍
+      public func roast() { ... }
+      public func roast() { ... }
+    }
+    ```

+    This makes it trivial to identify the access level of every definition without having to scan the context it appears in.

 ## Internals